+Hypothyroidism ‘under-active thyroid’ is a condition in which the thyroid gland does not produce enough of thyroid hormones.
 Yoga works for thyroid condition like Hypothyroidism, Hyperthyroidism and goitre.
 While yoga may not be able to instantly cure the condition, regular practice of yoga can help reduce or even eliminate the thyroid medication.

-Thyroid disease is a medical condition, which affects the functioning of thyroid gland leading to either of the two related issues – Hypothyroidism ( not enough thyroid hormones) and Hyperthyroidism (too much thyroid hormones).
+Thyroid disease is a medical condition, which affects the functioning of thyroid gland leading to either of the two related issues – Hypothyroidism ‘not enough thyroid hormones’ and Hyperthyroidism ‘too much thyroid hormones’.

-More than 11 percent of the Indian population will develop a thyroid condition during their lifetime.
+A research suggest more than 11 percent of the Indian population will develop a thyroid condition during their lifetime.

 While prescription thyroid medications may bring thyroid levels in the blood to a normal range, the hormone replacement doesn’t address the cause that slowed down the hormonal production in the first place.
 Yoga and the related practices help regulate and improve the functioning of thyroid gland, the natural way.